mahnaz007/ImagePreprocessing/docs/usage.md

 └── ... (other DICOM folders)
 ```

+> 💡Multiple Session
+If the same subject has multiple sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the tool will automatically manage the sessions.
+**Note**: Files that do not explicitly indicate session information (e.g., IRTG01_001002_b20080101) will be considered as belonging to session 01 (ses-01).

+<br/><br/>
 **Output**:
 - NIfTI files (.nii.gz): The actual neuroimaging data converted from DICOM.
 - JSON metadata files (.json): Associated metadata for each NIfTI file, providing information about the scan and its parameters.
 - Sidecar files: Such as .bvec and .bval files for diffusion-weighted imaging (DWI), if applicable.

-##Multiple Session
-If the same subject has multiple sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the pipeline will automatically manage the sessions.
-**Note**: Files that do not explicitly indicate session information (e.g., IRTG01_001002_b20080101) will be considered as belonging to session 01 (ses-01).

-##Example of BIDS-compliant output structure:
+Example of BIDS-compliant output structure:
 ```
 output/
 ├── sub-001001